-As an experienced criminal defense attorney who has been practicing in San Diego for over 25 years, there are certain questions that our office gets time and time again.
+As an experienced criminal defense attorney who has been practicing in San Diego since 2003, there are certain questions that our office gets time and time again.
 When someone has been arrested and is facing serious criminal charges, they need assistance in navigating the complicated California legal system.
 They also need an attorney they can trust.

 By providing free consultations to anyone who contacts the Law Office of Joni Eisenstein, we work hard to demonstrate to potential clients that we have the knowledge, skills and reputation that they can trust with their freedom.
 Attorney Joni Eisenstein understands that a client facing criminal charges has much more at stake than their freedom: they want to protect their reputation and the well-being of their families.

 Schedule your free consultation today.
 Contact Criminal Defense Lawyer Joni Eisenstein.

 4 Frequently Asked Questions About San Diego Criminal Defense

 Do you have questions about the California legal system?
 If so, you are not alone.
 Navigating it on your own can be daunting and for many, nearly impossible.
 We have compiled 5 of the most frequently asked questions defendants have when seeking a criminal defense attorney in San Diego.

 If you have additional questions or want to hire us to represent you in court, contact the Law Office of Joni Eisenstein today for your free and confidential consultation.
 You will speak directly with Joni Eisenstein and she will be the one to handle your case if you decide to retain her for your defense.

 I wasn’t read my Miranda rights.
 Can my case be dismissed?